nhorlock/digital_spool_holder/README.md

 ### Tutorials and explanations

-By far the best documentation is the [excellent tutorial by InterlinkKnight](https://www.instructables.com/Digital-Spool-Holder-with-Scale/).
+By far, the best documentation is the [excellent tutorial by InterlinkKnight](https://www.instructables.com/Digital-Spool-Holder-with-Scale/).
 He also has [a great video](https://www.youtube.com/watch?v=WO-hR7okl3k&ab_channel=InterlinkKnight) demonstrating the reasons behind his design choices.

 ### The code